NCal/Ecc0/readme.md

 ecc0.js is the file that interacts with FFMPEG and handles the conversion logic.

-To start converting files you simply pass a `fileData` object (or array of objects) to the `handleAudioFiles` function which will kick of conversion:
+To start converting files you simply pass a `fileData` object (or array of objects) to the `handleAudioFiles` function which will kick off conversion:
 ```js
 handleAudioFiles(fileData);
 ```